BalestraPatrick/BadgesGenerator/README.md

 If you want to add or remove fields from the badge, modify the struct `Attendee`.
 To modify the design of the badge, check out the `Rendering` class.
 You can also import a custom font to use in your drawing context.

-Let me know if you used this project for your own event, I'd love to know!
+Let me know if you used this project for your own event, I'd love to hear from you!

 ## Author